 Microwave on high power for 90 seconds, then check to see if the top of the cake appears solid.
 If it looks solid then it’s ready, but if it appears wet, then continue to microwave and check every 15 seconds until the top of the cake looks solid (microwaves vary in strength so it’s important to use this method to ensure the cake is properly cooked).
 Let the cake cool off for a few minutes before serving.

-Some optional toppings for this paleo chocolate cake in a mug include whipped coconut cream, fresh berries, a handful of dark chocolate chips, or a drizzle of this tahini frosting (which tastes like hot fudge sauce).
+Some optional toppings for this mug cake include whipped coconut cream, fresh berries, a handful of dark chocolate chips, or a drizzle of this tahini frosting (which tastes like hot fudge sauce).

 Equipment